saps2412/SpineNuancesWebsite/content/english/aboutus/_index.md

 Coligne maintains its new way of thinking by encouraging exchange between different generations and professionals coming from various fields.
 Know-how grows.
 Treatment technology continuously improves.
 This is the “Coligne strategy in spine”.

-Coligne headquarters are in Zurich, Switzerland, with a distribution and education office in Paris, France and a biomaterial lab in Boulder Colorado USA.
+[Coligne](http://www.coligne.com/international/home.html) headquarters are in Zurich, Switzerland, with [NexisColigne](https://nexiscoligne.fr/en/home-en/) being a distribution and education office in Paris, France, and a biomaterial lab in Boulder Colorado USA.